TheDhejavu/bestside-exchange/README.md

 This includes:

-- Prices of Bitcoin and Ethereum from two (any) different exchanges/sources.
+- Prices of Bitcoin and Ethereum from different exchanges/sources.
-- Differentiate buy and sell price clearly
+- Differentiate buy and sell prices
 - Recommenddations on where to buy and where to sell.

 ## Requirements